Win the War for Talent with a Game-Changing Strategy

 Strategic workforce planning should first be anchored in the capabilities that will be critical to the company’s strategy.
-That means considering the talent needed to support those capabilities, but also the processes and tools to deliver them.
+This means considering the talent needed to support those capabilities, but also the processes and tools to deliver them.
 Thinking holistically about capabilities also allows an explicit discussion on how best to acquire or develop them.
 For example, if digital service design is an urgent business need, with limited available talent in the market, does it make more sense to hire, partner or outsource for it?

 3. Adopt an enterprise mindset

 Some of the above capabilities may be tightly coupled to individual functions in the organization.
 For example – managing technology infrastructure normally resides in the IT department.
 Managing campaigns is usually the remit of marketing.
 And that’s fine.
 But how might we decide which is more important to the company’s enterprise strategy?
 If it came down to investing headcount in one or the other, how might we choose?
 In some organizations, this kind of negotiation devolves into horse-trading allocated headcount.
 Or worse, those tradeoffs are never even discussed.

 To navigate these questions effectively, leaders across the organization need to take off their “day job” hat as leaders of a function and focus on the strategic goals of the entire enterprise.
 Adopting an enterprise mindset will help identify capabilities that will best serve the enterprise as a whole and avoid creating the usual inefficiencies that result from duplicative capabilities scattered across functions.
 For example, if your company needs to embed more data-driven decision-making in the organization, it might be more efficient and effective to incubate an advanced analytics group serving the enterprise, rather than hire data and analytics talent in each function.
 But that means leaders having to leave their pride and perceived functional priorities at the door.

 Put your organization in a strategic position to manage workforce planning